Research and Clinical Trials

 We also learn from their experience.
 Sharing information helps us know more quickly what works and what does not.
 Taking part in clinical trials with other transplant centers means we can offer our patients new treatments sooner.

 Finding better immune system treatments to keep children healthy after a transplant is a top research priority for us.
 We work to prevent a child’s body from rejecting their new organ while keeping their immune system strong enough to fight infection and cancer.
 This is called immunosuppression.

 The right drug mixtures

-Research by Dr. Jorge Reyes, director of Transplant Services, has led to today’s drug mixtures that minimize the use of steroids.
+Research has led to today’s drug mixtures that minimize the use of steroids.
 We keep fine-tuning the mixes of medicines to find the best result with the fewest side effects.